enisgjinii/ar-js-prototype/CONTRIBUTING.md

-# Contributing to AR.js Cultural Experience
+# Contributing to AR Cultural Experience

 Thank you for your interest in contributing to the AR.js Cultural Experience project!
 This document provides guidelines and instructions for contributing.